- Mohr's circle of inertia- second.

 Angle 2φp2 is the angle between the x-axis and Minor axis V, which is the angle enclosed between OA and Line OC.
 Point C is the point of the minimum value of inertia.

-The distance from the vertical axis Ixy to point C will give the value of the Minimum value of inertia, while the distance from the same axis to point E will give the maximum value of inertia.
+The distance from the vertical axis Ixy to point C will give the Minimum value of inertia, while the distance from the same axis to point E will give the maximum value of inertia.

 Need for two mirror points A’ and B’ in Mohr’s circle of inertia-second case.